mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 allow the scheduler to understand that allocating a partition of a device has the consequence of making other partitions unvailable.

-When a multi-host device is requested, the workload must have a number of pods that equals the number of nodes that make up the device.
+In the typical case, when a multi-host device is requested, the workload would have a number of pods that equals the number of nodes that make up the device.
 These pods will share the device, so they must be set up with a shared ResourceClaim.
 When the scheduler attempts to schedule the first pod for the workload, it will find a device that matches the request and allocate it for the ResourceClaim.
-Once the a device has been allocated for the claim, this also restricts the nodes where other pods using the device can be scheduled.
-To make sure that future pods do get scheduled on an eligible node, the scheduler will use `nodeName` or `nodeSelector` value from the device to determine the `nodeSelector` field on the `AllocationResult` in the `ResourceClaim`, rather than the `nodeName` or `nodeSelector` from the `ResourceSlice`.
-This makes sure that all pods sharing the `ResourceClaim` will be scheduled to the nodes that make up the device.
+Once the a device has been allocated for the claim, this also restricts the nodes where future pods using the device can be scheduled.
+To make sure that future pods will only be attempted for scheduleding on eligible nodes, the scheduler will use `nodeName` or `nodeSelector` value from the device to determine the `nodeSelector` field on the `AllocationResult` in the `ResourceClaim`, rather than the `nodeName` or `nodeSelector` from the `ResourceSlice`.
+This makes sure that pods sharing the `ResourceClaim` can not get scheduled on nodes that aren't part of the device.
+However, there is no guarantee that they can get scheduled on the nodes that make up the device, since that will be subject to any other contstraints (like sufficient CPU and memory) during the scheduling process.

 ### Putting it all together for the MIG use-case